RTCM SC-104

+Versions

+The original version was known as "RTCM Standard 10401".

 The first widely used version of the format was released in 1990 and was based on the 30-bit long packet used by the GPS satellites, known as a "frame".
 Each message started with standardized two-frame header and then one or more data frames following.
 The frames were designed to be similar to GPS to make integration in GPS receivers easier, but had the disadvantage of having low channel efficiency and limiting the number of messages that could be sent in a given time.

+Version 2 was known as "RTCM Standard 10402", with support for multiple GNSS.